paulgambill/paulgambill.github.io/index.md

 ## About me

-I'm a product manager and entrepreneur who thrives on challenge and solving significant problems.
+I'm an entrepreneur who thrives on challenge and solving significant problems.
 I utilize Agile and Lean principles to break down unnecessary systems and get to the root of issues early and often.
 I use my practical decision- making skills to balance the different and sometimes conflicting needs of business.
 My educational background is in both engineering and management, and it helps me understand problems from multiple perspectives.
 My business goals are social goals, because I believe for-profit business is the most effective way to achieve socially positive outcomes.

 ## Experience